marcguery/discovarif/README.md

 Each line corresponds to a sample with a uniquely identified name and both read file names mentioned in the *pair1* and *pair2* fields (the directory where the reads are located is mentioned in the `config` file).
 The *group* field should contain samples annotated as control or tumor.
 The *keep* field is used to tell the pipeline to process samples annotated as yes and exclude those annotated as no.

+After the launch of the pipeline, the remaining samples to be processed (*keep* field set to *yes*) will be saved in a file whose name is identical to the file provided in the config file, with a *.run* extension prepended to the original extension.

 ### Run

 Now that you have your own config file and your samples file, you can run the pipeline (Filtering step) using the command